akka/akka/akka-docs-dev/rst/scala/stream-customize.rst

 ----------------
 :class:`FlexiMerge` can be used to describe a fan-in element which contains some logic about which upstream stage the merge should consume elements.
-It is recommended to create your custom fan-in stage as a separate class, name it apropriately to the behavior it is exposing and reuse it this way – similarily as you would use built-in fan-in stages.
+It is recommended to create your custom fan-in stage as a separate class, name it appropriately to the behavior it is exposing and reuse it this way – similarily as you would use built-in fan-in stages.

 The first flexi merge example we are going to implement is a so-called "preferring merge", in which one of the input ports is *preferred*, e.g. if the merge could pull from the preferred or another secondary input port,